angelleye/paypal-codeigniter/README.rst

 How to Make PayPal API Calls
 ****************************

-Open /application/controllers/paypal/controllername.php depending on which PayPal API you're going to be using.
+Open /application/controllers/paypal/templates/controllername.php depending on which PayPal API you're going to be using.

 Example:  If we want to make a call to the RefundTransaction API we open payments_pro.php and then seek out the Refund_transaction() function.

-Each controller file includes functions with PHP arrays for every parameter available to that particular API.
+Each template controller file includes functions with PHP arrays for every parameter available to that particular API.
 Simply fill in the array parameters with your own dynamic (or static) data.
 This data may come from...

 - Session Variables
 - PHP Variables